 "Asteroids in general that come back to Earth do swing back at later times," Lu said, adding that it could be a "teaching moment" for researchers and the public in part because of how hit or miss asteroid tracking is at the moment.

-"You don't have perfect data, because you have a limited number of observations so therefore you're just sort of a range of possibilities that are all consistent with those two data points that we have," Lu said.
+"You don't have perfect data, because you have a limited number of observations, so therefore you're just sort of a range of possibilities that are all consistent with those few data points that we have," Lu said.

 If it isn't a big deal, then why did this story go viral?
 Nobody knows, but it could be the funny timing — coming right on the same day as a pivotal election.